Skip to content

 Tips

-2. If you track body weight in stone (common in the UK), multiply by 14 to get pounds or by 6.35 to get kilograms
+3. If you track body weight in stone, multiply by 6.35 to get kilograms directly — no need to convert to pounds first

 Frequently Asked Questions